veysiadn/IgHEtherCATImplementation/README.md

     make modules_install
 -> after succesfull (error free) installation the we'll check HWAddr (Hardware Address, also known as the MAC Address) of the adapter we'd like to use

 (example: eth0) and record it.
 We'll need to type it in later.
+You can learn you NIC's MAC address by :

     sudo ifconfig

+ -> and now save copy MAC address, we will use it in the next step.

     sudo mkdir /etc/sysconfig/